 - Look at the impact of paying those dollars to your best performers

-Fix your sales compensation models and turn your top performers into lifelong superstars…at your company.
+Fix your sales compensation models and turn your top performers into lifelong superstars for your company.
 If you have any questions or need feedback, leave me a comment below.

 Do you want to hear more about how world class companies are redesigning their sales incentive plans for next year?
 Consider participating in the research tour advertised below where we review case studies of sales compensation programs in action.